 Each student will receive a stipend of $1910/month for each of the three months they participate in the program.
 Costs associated with research (for example, subject fees) are supported by NIH grants held by hospital faculty or other sources.
 In addition, a travel stipend will be provided for T35 trainees to present their research at the meeting of the American Auditory Society following their traineeship.

 Housing will be provided across the street from the hospital at a cost of $125/month/trainee.

-Interested AuD students should send a letter of interest, a completed application (pdf / doc), and a copy of their CV to Michael Gorga, Ph.D. expressing their interest.
-The student’s academic advisor also should provide a letter of reference to Dr. Gorga, which may be included with the application (in a sealed envelope signed across the seal by the advisor) or may be sent under separate cover via email to Dr. Gorga.
+Interested AuD students should send a letter of interest, a completed application (pdf / doc), and a copy of their CV to Michelle Hughes, Ph.D., expressing their interest.
+The student’s academic advisor also should provide a letter of reference to Dr. Hughes, which may be included with the application (in a sealed envelope signed across the seal by the advisor) or may be sent under separate cover via email to Dr. Hughes.

-Complete applications should be received by February 1, 2014, with decisions about appointment made soon after that date.
-The traineeship will begin sometime in May 2014.
+Complete applications should be received by January 15, 2016, with appointment offers beginning Feb.
+1, 2016.
+Traineeships typically begin sometime in May 2015, based on the student’s and mentor’s schedules.
 However, AuD students may participate in the program at any time during the year so long as they meet the eligibility requirements.

-Interested students should contact Michael Gorga, Ph.D., Program Director, Boys Town National Research Hospital, 555 North 30th Street, Omaha, NE 68131 with questions and to submit an application.
+Interested students should contact Michelle Hughes, Ph.D., Program Director, Boys Town National Research Hospital, 555 North 30th Street, Omaha, NE 68131 with questions and to submit an application.